fubark/cyber/docs/hugo/content/docs/toc/functions.md

 Passing a lambda block as a call argument is only possible in a call block.
 See [Function Calls](#function-calls).

 ## Closures.
-In Cyber, lambdas can capture local variables from parent blocks.
-This example shows the lambda `f` capturing `a` from the main scope.
+Lambdas can capture local variables from parent blocks.
+This example shows the lambda `f` capturing `a` from the main scope: {{<todo "*Incomplete, only variables one parent block away can be captured.">}}
 ```cy
 var a = 1
 var f = func():